justaashu/my-site/content/posts/mini-militia-mod.md

 ```
 We can see that it is a 32 bit ARM binary, since it is stripped, we cannot just get the information to debug the binary.
 We have to use a disassembler to read the machine code.

-You can use any disassembler, IDA Pro would be the best for this, but if you wanna do it for free, and comfortable with terminal only applications, I recommend [Radare2](https://rada.re/n/radare2.html).
+You can use any disassembler, IDA Pro would be the best for this, but if you wanna do it for free, and are comfortable with terminal only applications, I recommend [Radare2](https://rada.re/n/radare2.html).
 It has a bit of learning curve, but once you are comfortable, its really efficient.
-For Windows you can use IDA Pro or any other disassembler available that supports ARM.
+Also if you actually have a life, you can also use [Ghidra](https://ghidra-sre.org/), it has a good GUI and, cross platform and easy to use, but it is a bit slow.

 ## Exploiting the Binary
 To exploit the binary, we have to open it in radare2: